LewisCrouch/lewiscrouch.github.io/README.md

 # lewiscrouch.github.io
-Currently the home to my CV programmed using HTML, CSS and JavaScript.
+Currently the home to my CV.